defo550/cto-compass/docs/quickstart.md

 # CTO Compass Quick Start Guide

-Get oriented with the S.E.C.
-Framework in 15 minutes.
+Get oriented with the SEC Framework in 15 minutes.

 ## Step 1: Understand Your Current Position (5 min)